Yes, payments may be made anytime in any amount but, the full amount will need to be paid by the due date to avoid penalties on the unpaid balance.

 You may contact the House of Representatives at 317-232-9600 or 800-382-9842.
 Contact your State Representative at 317-232-9400 or 800-382-9467.

 Mailing address changes are handled in the Auditor's Office.
-You may file online by CLICKING HERE.
+To file online, click here.
 Or you may file in the Auditor's Office.

 The name on a real estate tax bill is the name of the deed holder.
 You need to contact the Auditor's office to learn about the legal steps you must follow to change the deed.
 For changes of the name on personal property or businesses you will need to call your township assessor.

 You should contact our office at 260-449-7693.
 We will verify your mailing address and mail a new bill out to you.
-You may also print a tax bill at the Public Access Tax Information site.
+You may also print a tax bill by clicking here.

 You may look on the Auditor's office website, and click on the "property tax surplus lookup".
 Contact the Auditor's office if you think you have a surplus, but do not see it on the website.